Reno County Correctional Facility

 You can support your loved ones at Reno Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 620-694-2741.

-The Reno Co Jail, located at 1800 S Severance St in Hutchinson, KS, is a secure detention center operated by the Reno County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Hutchinson Police Department.
+The Reno Co Jail is a detention center located at 1800 S Severance St Hutchinson, KS which is operated locally by the Reno County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+Reno County accepts inmates from surrounding towns, Hutchinson Police Department, and the US Marshal's Service.

 New detainees are regularly admitted to the jail, with some being released on bail or placed under pretrial services caseloads.
 Others await their court appearances at the facility, receiving necessary accommodations such as bedding and meals.
 View all arrest records here.